Data-driven assessment of optimal spatiotemporal resolutions for information extraction in noisy time series data: Results

 For more details regarding the descriptor and the clustering method, we refer the interested reader to Refs.~\cite{crippa_detecting_2023} and~\cite{becchi_layer-by-layer_2024}.
 A crucial strength of Onion Clustering lies in its ability to transform a potential limitation of clustering analysis -- the dependence on the choice of time resolution -- into an advantage.
 By eliminating the need for the user to select a specific time resolution \textit{a priori}, Onion Clustering identifies the optimal resolution windows for studying the system's physics.
-In this case, it reveals that resolutions of $\Delta t<10$~ns are ideal, as they allow the detection of three distinct clusters while minimizing the fraction of unclassifiable data points.
+In this case, the resolution of $\Delta t<10$~ns is ideal, because it allows the detection of three distinct clusters while minimizing the fraction of unclassifiable data points.

 It is worth highlighting that by repeating the analysis across various temporal resolutions and visualizing the outcomes, the approach becomes independent of any preconceived assumptions concerning the optimal temporal resolution for studying the system's physics.
 Nonetheless, one key parameter still influences the analysis: the cutoff used in calculating the descriptor (LENS in this case, though this applies to many other descriptors as well).
 It is well known that varying the cutoff when using a descriptor can significantly impact the results.
 This raises an important question: what is the optimal spatial resolution (i.e., the best cutoff radius) for maximizing the extraction and classification of information from the data and ultimately the understanding of the system's physics?
 While the answer to this fundamental question remains often elusive, the methodology presented here provides a robust framework to identify the ``optimal spatiotemporal resolution" for analyzing a system solely based on the data extracted from its trajectories.